26-linux/Temp_conversion_project_01/README.md

 # Temp_conversion_project_01

-## 📌 Project Overview
+## Project Overview
-This is a simple Python-based program that allows users to convert temperature values between **Celsius**, **Fahrenheit**, and **Kelvin**.
+This is a Python-based program that allows users to convert temperature values between **Celsius**, **Fahrenheit**, and **Kelvin**.
 It is a console application that takes user input and provides accurate conversions using standard mathematical formulas.

 ## Features
 - Convert temperature from any of the three units: Celsius, Fahrenheit, or Kelvin